MH-PAVEL/Go-TCP-Echo-Server/README.md

    conn.Write(buf)
    ```

-   - TCP is a stream of bytes — you decide how to parse it.
+   - TCP is a stream of bytes — you decide how to parse it

 5. **Clean up**